Expanding Knowledge in Existing and Emerging Computer Technologies

 Objective: This program is designed to provide both the theory and hands-on experience necessary to troubleshoot, repair and maintain a personal computer in a stand-alone environment.

-Prerequisite: Windows 98/Me Basics and Intermediate or equivalent experience.
+Prerequisite: Windows XP/7 basicsor equivalent experience.

 Networking and Security for the Home Computer